ChobbyCode/Arduino-Game-Template/README.md

 # Arduino-Game-Template

-This is a template to make games on the Arduino Uno Rev 3.
+This is a template/tutorial to make games on the Arduino Uno Rev 3.

+UPDATE/IMPORTANT: Remember to change the I2C port.
+It says it in the code too.

 ### You will need: